erinvdoyle/sweetiverse/README.md

 ### Fonts

 The fonts for SWEETiVERSE were chosen to strike a balance between attentiong grabbing and readability, each appropriately whimsical and in the spirit of cartoonesque discovery.
-Chewy adds a sweet, bubblegum charm, while Fredoka brings a retro vibe that feels bold, commanding, and perfect for candy mission control
+Chewy adds a sweet, bubblegum charm, while Fredoka brings a retro vibe that feels bold, commanding, and befitting candy mission control

 <img src="assets/readme-images/pp5fredoka.png">
 <img src="assets/readme-images/pp5chewy.png">